 Seaside resort, wildlife wilderness, fishing port and old world town, Wells is a must-see destination for anyone visiting North Norfolk.
-With amusement arcades, fish & chips, ice cream, crab fishing, beach sunbathing and swimming, it provides all the things that visitors want without having lost any of its picturesque historical character.
+With quaint cottages, fish & chips, leafy green, family-friendly pubs and beautiful beach, it provides all the things that visitors want without having lost any of its historical character.

 Mentioned in Domesday Book, the town derives its name from the many clear spring wells, at one time over 180 of them, in the town.
 Early on it became both a fishing port, sending its small ships as far as Iceland, and a supplier of grain to London as long ago as the 1300s.
 It was a major importer of coal in the 1500s supplying the miners of the north east in return with wheat for their bread and malt for their beer.